How to Use Do, Did, Does (Irregular Verb Conjugations)

 “He did a lot of homework today” is the simple past tense, and simply mentions an action that took place at a time before now.

-The second sentence with ‘he had done’ includes the past participle ‘done’ + the auxiliary verb had, to form the past perfect tense.
-The past perfect, also called pluperfect, is a form of the past that depicts something that happened before something else which also occurred in the past.
+The second sentence with ‘he had done’ includes the past participle ‘done’ and the auxiliary had, in the past tense, form the past perfect tense.
+The past perfect, also called pluperfect, is a form of the past that describes a completed action, often taking place before another past action.
+The past perfect emphasizes the order in which past events take place.

 ‘Do’ as an auxiliary verb